bashtools/mokctl/docs/testfix.md

 ```

+The commit for this fix is [Fix performance issue · mclarkson/my-own-kind@b8676e3 · GitHub](https://github.com/mclarkson/my-own-kind/commit/b8676e36ae255ad7d5ba4dd55d5bee039b1ea542).
+To view the output created by `entrypoint` use `docker logs <container id>`.

 I kept the cgroup driver set to systemd, as this produced the lowest CPU in the first tests at the top of this page and rebuilt the image and built a four node cluster.

 It's now using about the same CPU usage as Kind!
 Great!

+Trying a seven node cluster, as that was the goal, so that's 1 master and 6 workers...

+... and?
+Once the system had fully started up it was using under 30% cpu and load is low, but three worker nodes stayed in an Error state.
+Stopping the nodes and manually starting them worked and I noticed I hadn't enabled the kubelet with `systemctl enable kubelet`.
+I added the command to `setup_master()` and `setup_worker` (I had taken it out of the Dockerfile because it stopped the set up code working) and tried again, and it still didn't work.

+It would be nice to also be able to `mokctl edit cluster myclust add worker 1` to test adding nodes slowly.
+I've added this to the ‘Help Wanted’ Project in this repository, but I'm happy with this right now.

 ## What's next